“We create the spark that lights the fire”.

 Please also see attached a list of useful and fun websites that your child can use to support thir learning or explore to follow their interests.

-Please see below some home learning activities for half term week.
-These focus on learning, reciting and performing poetry.
+Please see below some home learning activities for this week.

 Have a good week everyone and please do contact us if you need advice or support.